Operators

 External Inputs

-Add information about the intermediate goods consumed by your installation during the specified reporting period.
-These are goods other than CBAM goods and raw materials.
-The key difference from raw materials is that intermediate goods have undergone some form of processing.
-For instance, limestone is a raw material whereas calcined lime is treated as an intermediate good.
+Add information about the intermediate goods consumed by your installation during your specified reporting period.
+These are input goods other than CBAM goods and raw materials.

 The emissions associated with your intermediate goods will contribute to your direct (Scope 1) emissions.